 B. Description of Funds

-Major governmental fund (per the regulatory basis of accounting) is defined as General.
+Major governmental funds (per the regulatory basis of accounting) are defined as General.

 General Fund - The General Fund is used to account for and report all financial resources not accounted for and reported in another fund.